stevenyouv/Pewlett-Hackard-Analysis/README.md

  - Initially based on a query written and executed to create a Retirement Titles table for employees who are born between January 1, 1952 and December 31, 1955 and a count of Employee IDs returned a result of 133,776

+- It was discovered that many of the employees were duplicated as they promoted through different roles within the company which skewed the results for the total amount of employees retiring.
+In order to get the true number of employees retiring, we needed to create a table that counted the employee in their most recent role.
+After creating a new table based on retiring employees by last title with the company returned a total of 90,398 employees.

+- The number of retiring employees was broken down by current title.
+By looking at the table, its observable that a more than half of the employees retiring have the job title of Senior Engineer or Senior Staff which of course makes sense if the designation is based on tenure.

+- To help future proof the company, a query was written and executed to create a table for employees that would be eligible for mentorship.
+The eligibility was based on all current employees that were born in 1965.
+Based on this eligibility the query returned a total of 1,549 employees that would be eligible for mentorship.

 ## Summary